Izardo/pands-project-2021/README.md

 <li>Write a conclusion with your findings and insights.
 </ul>

-The project description can be found at the following link: (download pdf, place in same folder & link here)
+The project description can be found at the following link: [here](pdfs/Project 2021 description.pdf)

 ### Tools used